DimitriPalmer22/Relapse-Code-Documentation/README.md

 > Make life easy for yourself. *Don't* use Git Bash for this.

 #### What Am I Not Supposed to Touch?

 Most of your work should be done in the `Documentation` folder and its subsequent subfolders.

 DO NOT MANUALLY TOUCH THE `_META` FOLDER UNLESS YOU KNOW WHAT YOU ARE DOING!

 - The `_META/Attachments` folder is used to store any images found within the wiki.
 Whenever you insert an image into Obsidian, it SHOULD BE automatically sent here.
 - The `_META/Templates` folder stores any templates that are used in the wiki.
-You can use templates to speed up the process of creating new pages or to create snippets that are frequently repeated.
+You can use templates to speed up the process of creating new pages or to create text snippets that are frequently repeated.
+To add a new template, make a new `.md` in this folder.

+DO NOT MANUALLY CHANGE ANYTHING IN THE `.obsidian` FOLDER!
+This folder is for Obsidian's settings and should not be touched by the user.

 #### Getting Started